(Continued from Part Three)

 Johnston had not worked on much of the album and did not accompany the group on concerts in Hawai'i, but Brian did for the first time in years.

 Knowing the album had underperformed, the Beach Boys recorded the album Wild Honey (the last to feature Brian as the primary songwriter) for release later in 1967, but it didn't do much better.
-"Darlin'" was inspired by Danny Hutton of Three Dog Night, who often used the title word in his vocabulary and originally intended to be recorded by that group.
+"Darlin'" was inspired by Danny Hutton of Three Dog Night, who often used the title word in his vocabulary and was originally intended to be recorded by that group.
 Carl sang lead on the first single from the album.

 Neither Brian's problems with drugs and delusions nor his declining songwriting output were revealed to the public until years later.
 Around this time, Brian admitted himself to a psychiatric hospital.
 "Darlin'" also stalled at #19.